coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 Some websites successfully implement mega-menus, but the appropriate use cases for these kinds of navigation elements are places like Amazon.
 For most cases, I don't think they're the right decision.
 If you can, consider paring down your site navigation.

-Sometimes, though, we're handed non-negotiable specifications that call for massive site navigation.
+Sometimes, though, developers are handed non-negotiable specifications that call for massive site navigation.
 These requirements often intimidate me.
 I've spent a tremendous amount of time building navigation elements that don't meet the **semantic, accessible, responsive, and reusable** requirements.
 It hurts every time that happens.
 Recently I took a deep dive into how to make the best possible navbar so it would never happen again.

 My solution uses HTML5, raw CSS, and vanilla JavaScript.
 Since I'm a Rails guy, the HTML is generated in a Rails application, but as long as the final markup stays the same, it can be written by hand or generated through any other framework you like.